*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 You can find ATMs, by going into the main departure section of the airport and look for a large room in a corner to the left just before the entrance to security for domestic departure on the right side of the airport when facing the airline check in desks.

-Practical Tips on Departures from Rafael Nuñez Airport
+Practical Tips Upon Departure from Rafael Nuñez Airport

 Ok, now that we’ve covered what to expect when arriving to the Rafael Nuñez Airport in Cartagena, let’s talk about what to expect when departing.